kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/11_namespaces/README.md

 *         minikube             minikube                     minikube             ns-dev
 ```

 This command essentially displays some of the the content extracted from `~/.kube/config` in a more readable form.
-As you can see, the command we use to configure which kubecluster our kubectl command should connect (i.e. the context) to also lets you set the namespace (i.e. namespace to use when not explicitly specified on the command line).